 Prof. dr. Elisabeth Bekers is Senior Lecturer of British and Postcolonial Literature in the Department of Linguistics and Literary Studies at Vrije Universiteit Brussel.
-She teaches literatures in English and research methodology in the BA and MA programmes in Linguistics and Literary Studies at VUB, in the MA in African Studies at the University of Ghent and in the interuniversity MA in Gender and Diversity.
+She teaches literatures in English in the BA and MA programmes in Linguistics and Literary Studies at VUB, in the MA in African Studies at the University of Ghent and in the interuniversity MA in Gender and Diversity.
 She studied at the universities of London, Antwerp, Louvain and Hull.
 She has been a Fulbright Lecturer at Hollins University (Virginia) and previously taught literature in English in the Flemish interuniversity Master in American Studies and at the University of Antwerp (as assistant) and at the Erasmushogeschool Brussel (as guest lecturer).

 In her classes she focuses on the development of literatures in English in the British isles and (former) colonies since the Anglo-Saxon period, and, at upper levels, on contemporary Black British prose and on postcolonial literatures, in particular on rewritings of classical British texts such as The Tempest, Robinson Crusoe and Jane Eyre.
 She supervises theses and research projects (BA, MA, PhD and postdoc) that explore aspects of Postcolonial Literatures, Black British Writing, literature of migration, and women's writing.